 What to Do About Sweepstakes Scams

-Some people are so concerned about sweepstakes scams that they hesitate to enter contests at all.
-But here's the thing - most of the time, scammers don't know whether you're a sweeper or not.
-They'll contact people randomly, sending out hundreds of thousands of letters or emails, hoping to hit the few people who will fall for their tricks.
+Some people try to avoid sweepstakes scams by not entering giveaways at all.
+But most of the time, scammers don't know whether you're a sweeper or not.
+They contact people randomly, sending out hundreds of thousands of letters or emails, hoping to hit the few people who will fall for their tricks.

-Not entering sweepstakes won't help you - but recognizing the warning signs of a sweepstakes scam will.
+Not entering sweepstakes won't protect you -- but recognizing the warning signs of a sweepstakes scam will.
 Be sophisticated enough to know how to tell legitimate wins from scams and you can safely enjoy entering sweepstakes and contests.

 If you are contacted by a scammer, here's where you can report sweepstakes fraud and help shut them down.